alexandre-mouton-brady/jobs-scraper/README.md

 # Jobs Scraper

-## Goal

-[EXPERIMENTAL] This is a script that will scrap jobs on a list of tech companies and save them in JSON files.
+⚗️ **EXPERIMENTAL** ⚗️ This is a script that will scrap jobs on a list of tech companies and save them in JSON files.
 The idea is to either store them in a DB afterwards or serve them directly.
 A front-end app will be able to consume them.

+For now the list of jobs are IT related, in Sweden for the following companies:

+-   Spotify
+-   iZettle
+-   Toca Boca
+-   Tobii
+-   King

+## Running

+-   Clone de repo `git clone https://github.com/alexandre-mouton-brady/jobs-scraper.git`
+-   cd into it `cd jobs-scraper`
+-   Install the dependencies `yarn` or `npm install`
+-   Start the script `yarn start` or `npm run start` (It might takes a few minutes)
+-   Once complete, if no errors happened (they are not handled really well as of now), your data should be saved to the `data` folder

 ## Built With